 All teachers are expected to write lesson plans.
-Lesson plans will be made available to the Assistant Principal and the Weekly Lesson Plan will be submitted to the Google Classroom for Staff.
-Due every Sunday by 6:00 PM.
+Lesson plans will be made available to the Chief Academic Officer and the Daily Lesson Plan will be visible in the file caddy outside each classroom for use during classroom observations.

 There are several types of lesson plans that teachers must develop and follow:

-1. Overall Yearly Plan: provides an overview of the course in conjunction with the EVA Curriculum, and includes the units to be taught and the time devoted to each unit.

-2. Daily Lesson Plan: a written outline of what will be taught during each class period, including concepts and objectives, time blocks, and the instructional materials needed.

-3. Substitute Teacher Plan: lesson plans for substitute teachers that should be carefully planned and detailed, and should be placed on the teacher's desk in plain view and also given a copy to the Assistant Principal before the teacher leaves for a scheduled absence.

-4. Emergency Lesson Plan: lesson plans for substitute teachers that should be carefully planned and detailed, which will be used if a teacher is absent due to any emergency.
+- 1. Overall Yearly Plan: provides an overview of the course in conjunction with the EVA Curriculum, and includes the units to be taught and the time devoted to each unit. - 2.
+Daily Lesson Plan: a written outline of what will be taught during each class period, including concepts and objectives, time blocks, and the instructional materials needed. - 3.
+Substitute Teacher Plan: lesson plans for substitute teachers that should be carefully planned and detailed, and should be placed on the teacher's desk in plain view and also given a copy to the Chief Academic Officer before the teacher leaves to a scheduled absence. - 4.
+Emergency Lesson Plan: lesson plans for substitute teachers that should be carefully planned and detailed, which will be used if a teacher is absent due to any emergency.
 The emergency plan should be enough to cover three days and can be used by any sub teachers regardless of the sub teacher's language in either English or Chinese, or the sub teacher's access to different online resources or textbooks.

-Teachers should follow the lesson plan submission format requested by their CEO/Principal and/or the Assistant Principal.
+Teachers should follow the lesson plan submission format requested by their CEO/Principal and/or the Chief Academic Officer.